-Plans to build a quirky multicoloured house in Bedford have been submitted for consideration by architecture practice Office S&M.
+Plans to build a quirky multicoloured, accessible house in Bedford have been submitted for consideration by architecture practice Office S&M.

 Situated on a garden infill plot, the proposed new build will comprise of a three-bed, two-storey design.
 Subject to planning approval, the home’s striking cladding will be a mixture of grey shiplap weatherboarding, olive corrugated concrete and heather glazed terracotta.